-The Trakai Kenesa is a Karaite House of Prayer which sits in the Old Town of Trakai.
+The Trakai Kenesa is a Karaite House of Prayer that sits in the Old Town of Trakai.

 Originally, in the 14th century, this was a wooden structure.
-It had a main prayer hall for men and a balcony area for women who pray separately.
+It had the main prayer hall for men and a balcony area for women who pray separately.